system-zero/system-zero/data/docs/la.md

 # They are initialized with the `import` function on shared targets, or as
 # builtins on static targets.
 When importing a module, the leading char is
 # in lower case, e.g., import ("path").
 Those exposing a public variable of
-# a MapType, that has the exact name but the leading char is capitalized.
+# a MapType, that has the exact name, but the leading char is capitalized.

   # Std Module
     # IntegerType   Map.set (MapType map, StringType key, Value v)